All Episodes

 Diversity is the defining characteristic of American greatness.

-This is what the Libs have been telling us.
+This is what the libs have been telling us.

 So how can this be?

-We are diversifying all hell and and it's causing resentment.
+We are diversifying all the hell.

 Actually, it is.